 - LINGUA ITALIANA PER STRANIERI III 1006583

-For Erasmus students: please do not forget that the Italian language courses should be approved in your learning agreement by the responsible person at your university!
+For Erasmus students: please do not forget that the Italian language courses in your learning agreement should be approved by the responsible person at your university!

 In the final exam at the end of each course, students are tested on their written and oral comprehension, language use (mainly based on grammar and vocabulary) and writing skills.
-The president of every student’s Degree Course will be informed about the results in the Italian language exams and the way every student has to take

-It is highly recommended and indispensable if you want to fulfil your academic requirements (number of Ects obtained) to attend the Italian classes and of course to sit for the final language exams.
+It is highly recommended and indispensable if you want to fulfil your academic requirements (number of ECTS obtained) to attend the Italian classes and of course to sit for the final language exams.